 “Until I lost my hearing I had no experience of the day-to-day complexity of dual sensory loss.
 I didn’t even know the term deafblind.
 I was focused on my work, but the social impact from dual sensory loss was sometimes bewildering and often tiring.
 A few years later I met some great people who have lived experience of deafblindness and others who work closely with and have an understanding of the needs of our community.”

-David Wilson, Chair of Deafblind Association NZ, is one of those people.
+David Wilson, immediate past Chair of Deafblind Association NZ, is one of those people.
 Amanda accepted his invitation to work towards forming an organization that would support communication of deafblind and their participation in all aspects of Aotearoa New Zealand life.
-Lloyd Ellison, Blind Foundation, supported this with compassion, insight, and professional savvy, and has Amanda’s thanks.

-Clover, Amanda’s retired Guide Dog, is her ‘better half’.
-Amanda is currently studying for a Major in Social Policy and a Minor in Psychology, counts team sports as riding her tandem, is a qualified massage therapist, and loves engaging with cultures different to her own, believing that we are more alike than we are different.
+Amanda counts team sports as riding her tandem, is a qualified massage therapist, and loves engaging with cultures different to her own, believing that we are more alike than we are different.
 “It’s how we make participation an active thing and begin to balance the power!”